Guide to Cybersecurity Internships 2025: Skills, Growth & Success

 • Summer internships.
 These types of popular internships are a good fit for undergraduate or full-time graduate students who have a break during the year.
 Many summer internships are full-time and paid — the equivalent of a summer job.

 • Externships.
 An externship is similar to an internship but is typically shorter and occurs during the school year, often as part of the curriculum.
-Students will usually job shadow, learn about the day-to-day activities and work on small projects.
+Students will usually job shadow, learn about day-to-day activities and work on small projects.

 Benefits of a Cybersecurity Internship